Court Recognition of Heirship

 The notary, who has received such consent, cancels the original certificate of inheritance, and issues a new certificate.

-• all the heirs did not agree to the acceptance of the inheritance by the new heir,
+- all the heirs did not agree to the acceptance of the inheritance by the new heir,

-• for various reasons it is impossible to obtain the consent of other heirs to accept the inheritance,
+- for various reasons it is impossible to obtain the consent of other heirs to accept the inheritance,

-• there are no other heirs.
+- there are no other heirs.

-When there are no other heirs, or they have not accepted the inheritance, a statement of claim is submitted to the trustee, if he is appointed by a notary, or to the state body at the location of the property that the testator left behind: the executive committee, the district administration.
+The statement of claim is filed with the court at the testator’s last place of residence.
+When there are other heirs, the claim for recognition as having accepted the inheritance is submitted against them, as defendants.
+When there are no other heirs or they have not accepted the inheritance, the claim is submitted to the trustee (if appointed by a notary) or to the state authority at the location of the inherited property: the executive committee or district administration.

 When the heir has missed 6 months to accept the inheritance for good reasons, the court recognizes the person as the heir.
 Valid reasons include, for example, cases when the heir did not know and could not know that the inheritance was opened, a serious illness of the heir.
 Another condition for a positive court decision is to apply to the court within 6 months after the circumstances for which the heir missed the deadline for accepting the inheritance ceased to apply.